A Blocked Pipeline to Success: Changing the Female Geoscientist Experience

 Data-driven clarity of the female experience

 Ambiguity trails through regions of the geoscience landscape in more ways than oil-pool prospects.
 It is similarly plaited into the experience of being a woman in a male-dominated industry.
-The data bringing this to light—that the experiences of women in the profession differ from men’s—sit like hidden oil prospects, only recently unearthed and mapped into awareness, in part by APEGA’s just-released report Women in the Workplace: A Shift in Industry Work Culture, made possible by Women and Gender Equality Canada.
+The data bringing this to light—that the experiences of women in the profession differ from men’s—sit like hidden oil prospects, only recently unearthed and mapped into awareness, in part by APEGA’s report Women in the Workplace: A Shift in Industry Work Culture, made possible by Women and Gender Equality Canada.

 A problem to fix